atet/tts/README.md

 - Create a Docker container and log into it:
    - `--gpus all` is a required flag for NVIDIA GPU processing
-   - Must have absolute path to your home directory in WSL
+   - Must **change placeholder below to the absolute path** of your home directory in WSL

 ```bash
 $ docker run -dit --gpus all -p 8888:8888 -v <ABSOLUTE_PATH_TO_HOME>:/root/shared --name tts tts_image && \
   docker exec -it tts /bin/bash
 ```

-- Copy models into Docker container (for much faster loading within container):
+- Copy models into your Docker container (for much faster loading within container):

 ```bash
 # mkdir -p /root/models/HKUSTAudio && cd /root/models/HKUSTAudio && \